Covid-19 coronavirus: Jacinda Ardern on level 2 plans and latest case numbers

 There are no new deaths.
 A total of 2893 Covid-19 tests were conducted yesterday.

-Bloomfield said the public would be able to resume visiting people in hospital under level 2.
-In high-risk areas such as emergency departments and intensive care only visitor would be allowed at a time.
+Bloomfield said the public could resume visiting people in hospital under level 2.
+In high-risk areas such as emergency departments and intensive care, only one visitor would be allowed at a time.

 An updated Section 70 order had been issued allowing people to enter businesses to prepare for level 2, he said.